We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Accessibility.
 We chose support groups with easy-to-use, established websites.
 We also checked to make sure these groups had a fairly straightforward signup process.

 - Cost.
-We only included free support groups.
+We only included free or low cost support groups.

 - Rules and moderation.
 We considered guidelines used to prevent trolling, personal attacks, and other harmful and abusive behavior.